Lasernet Environment Logging

 The log file name is Lasernet.<host name>.lnlog (appropriately substitute <host name>).
 This file contains the newest log messages.

-In the Lasernet Config web app, you can configure Max logfile size (in KB) and Max backup logs (as number of files).
+In Manage (and the Lasernet Config web app), you can configure Max logfile size (in KB), Max backup logs (as number of files), and Maximum log age (in days) for an environment.
 When the file described above reaches the size specified by Max logfile size, it will be renamed to Lasernet.1.lnlog , and a new blank Lasernet.<host name>.lnlog file will be created.
 If a Lasernet.1.lnlog file already exists, it will be renamed to Lasernet.2.lnlog , and so on for any other existing log history files.
-The number of log history files maintained is determined by Max backup logs.
+The number of log history files maintained is determined by Max backup logs and Maximum log age.

 Each Lasernet environment and pod transfers the log messages that it generates to the Config Server.
 A single combined log file is generated there.
 The Lasernet Monitor tool fetches this combined log; in that tool, the user can use the Environment list to filter the log messages.